firebase/extensions/auth-mailchimp-sync/README.md

 * Audience ID: What is the Mailchimp Audience ID to which you want to subscribe new users?
 To find your Audience ID: visit https://admin.mailchimp.com/lists, click on the desired audience or create a new audience, then select **Settings**.
 Look for **Audience ID** (for example, `27735fc60a`).

-* Contact status: When a new contact is added to the Mailchimp list/audience, what is their initial status?
-If the status is `subscribed` the contact can immediately receive campaigns.
-If the status is `pending`, a double opt-in confirmation email will be sent to the user.
-Once accepted they will be set to a `subscribed` status.
+* Contact status: When the extension adds a new user to the Mailchimp audience, what is their initial status?
+This value can be `subscribed` or `pending`. `subscribed` means the user can receive campaigns; `pending` means the user still needs to opt-in to receive campaigns.